Updated January 20, 2020

 Taking action to move beyond the pain of loss

-Recovery from the emotional pain of any loss is dependent on the griever recognizing that how they are dealing with that pain, is not helping them feel better, and their choice to actually elect to select a different plan of action.
-The Grief Recovery Method is a proven action plan that adapts to each individual and their unique situation.
+Recovery from the emotional pain of any loss is dependent on the griever recognizing two things.
+First, that how they are dealing with that pain, is not helping them feel better, and, secondly, that their choice to actually elect to select a different plan of action.
+The Grief Recovery Method is a proven Evidence-Based action plan that adapts to each individual and their unique situation.

 This is an action plan that works.
 You can learn how to use it to your own advantage in a support group or one-on-one with a Certified Grief Recovery Specialist, by attending a personal workshop and/or with the assistance of “The Grief Recovery Handbook.”
 Once you have found success in dealing with the losses in your own life, we offer Certification Training so that you successfully make a difference for others.